 No notice is required — the lease ends on the date stated in the lease unless otherwise stated in the lease.

 - What notice is required to terminate a tenancy at will?

 Either the landlord or the tenant can terminate the tenancy with notice at least as long as the interval between the time rent is due or three months, whichever is less.
+If tenant neglects or refuses to pay rent due on a tenancy at will, landlord may terminate the tenancy by giving the tenant 14 days notice to quit in writing.
 (Minn.
 Stat.
-Ann. § 504B.135(a))
+Ann. § 504B.135)